 I started researching herbs and natural remedies for cough and cold symptoms.
 They worked.
 I found relief and healing.

-Heads up, I'm not a certified herbalist, doctor or medical professional.
+Heads up, I'm not a certified medical professional.
 These statements have not been evaluated or approved by the FDA and are not a diagnosis or treatment, they're for education and informational purposes only.
 I'm simply an author, modern homesteader, and Mama who has done her own research and found herbs and natural remedies to offer awesome benefits to my health.

 Listen in to the Pioneering Today Podcast, inspiring your faith and pioneer roots with old-fashioned skill sets and wisdom in a modern world.
 Learn about homemade herbal remedies to keep you and your family safe while embracing the natural items while you’re mucking out the barn, working in the garden, cooking up supper, or driving in your car… or any task you’re doing, we’re happy to be there with you!